 - recognise and discuss the importance of due diligence and the best interests duty of a financial adviser

-- apply ethical frameworks and professional standards to solve dilemmas encountered by financial advisers.
+- critically apply ethical frameworks and professional standards to evaluate and solve dilemmas encountered by financial advisers.

 - Prescribed text information is not currently available.

 Teaching and assessment

 For information regarding Student Contribution Amounts please visit the Student Contribution Amounts.